awaxman11/gh-milestones/README.md

 The SQLite3 **test** database will be generated when you first run `rspec`.
 This is located in: `db/test.sqlite3`

 In **production**, the database will connect with the Heroku **postgres** database defined by the `ENV[DATABASE_URL]` variable.
 It should be automatically connected upon deploy.

 Please note that the `.gitignore` file is setup to ignore both local databases.

+### { Deployment to Heroku }

+If you have never worked with Heroku, I recommend you read about it **[HERE](https://devcenter.heroku.com/articles/getting-started-with-ruby)**.

+In order to launch your application to Heroku, you must:

+1. Create an account on **[Heroku](https://id.heroku.com/signup)**.
+2. Install the **[Heroku Toolbelt](https://toolbelt.herokuapp.com/)** for Command Line integration.
+3. Login to Heroku via command line: `heroku login`

+Once you are ready to launch your application, perform the following steps:

+- `heroku create` to create an application on Heroku.
+- `heroku addons:add heroku-postgresql:dev` to initialize a Heroku postgreSQL database.
+- `heroku labs:enable user-env-compile` to prvoide ENV variables during precompilation.
+- `git push heroku master` to push your application up to Heroku.
+- `heroku open` to open the application and view it on Heroku.

+**NOTE** - if your application uses ActiveRecord models, you need to run database migrations on Heroku:

+- `heroku run rake db:migrate` will do this for you.

+My personal recommendation would be to begin testing on Heroku ASAP!
+This ensures that your setup is correct and working as expected.

 ### { Addtional Informtion }

-#### > Security and Authentication
+Here is some additional and important information you should know when using **Swoonatra**.

+#### >>> SECURITY & AUTHENTICATION

 This template allows you to safeguard against checking in sensitive information into GitHub!
 In order to use **API Keys**, **OAuth Keys**, or **sensitive information** in your application:

 - In the root directory, run: `cp config/authentication.example.rb config/authentication.rb`